yugocabrio/NTT_implementation/README.md

 ```
 cargo test
 ```
-This command runs unit tests for various finite field arithmetic, as well as the NTT identity and polynomial multiplication tests.
+This command runs unit tests for various finite field arithmetic, as well as the NTT round-trip and polynomial multiplication tests.

 ---

 ## TODO

+- [ ] Implement vectorized `barrett_mul` with NEON.
 - [ ] Address any warnings from `cargo clippy`.
-- [ ] Implement vectorized `barrett_mul` with NEON.
 - [ ] Apply parallelization to the butterfly algorithm.